vsts-extension-validation/OctopusDeploy_OctoTFS/source/vsts.md

  * **Project**: The Octopus project to create a release for.
  * **Release Number**: Release number for the new release (leave blank to let Octopus decide).
  * **Channel**: Channel to use for the new release.
+ * **Release Notes** section:
    * **Include Changeset Comments**:  Whether to include changeset/commit comments in the Octopus release notes.
    * **Include Work Items**:  Whether to include linked work item titles in the Octopus release notes.
    * **Custom Notes**: Any additional static release notes to be included in the Octopus release.
+ * **Deployment** section:
    * **To Environment**:  Optional environment to deploy to after release creation.
- * **Show Deployment Progress**: Whether to wait for the operation to finish, recording output in the log, and only succeeding if the operation finished successfully.
+   * **Show Deployment Progress**: Whether to wait for the operation to finish, recording output in the log.
+When enabled, the task only succeeds if the operation finished successfully.
+ * **Tenants** section:
- * **Tenant(s)**: Comma-separated list of Tenants to deploy to.
+   * **Tenant(s)**: Comma-separated list of tenants to deploy to.
 Note that if completed, this will be treated as a [Tenanted Deployment](http://docs.octopusdeploy.com/display/OD/Multi-tenant+deployments) by Octopus.
- * **Tenant tag(s)**: Comma-separated list of Tenant tags matching Tenants to deploy to.
+   * **Tenant tag(s)**: Comma-separated list of tenant tags matching tenants to deploy to.
 Note that if completed, this will be treated as a [Tenanted Deployment](http://docs.octopusdeploy.com/display/OD/Multi-tenant+deployments) by Octopus.
  * **Additional Octo.exe Arguments**:  Any additional [Octo.exe arguments](http://docs.octopusdeploy.com/display/OD/Creating+releases) to include.

 ### Regarding Release Notes

-The *Release Notes* options, if selected, will result in nicely formatted release notes with deep links to Team Foundation Server or Visual Studio Team Services.
-Even if no additional options are selected, the related VSTS Build number will be included in the Octopus release notes.
+The *Release Notes* options, if selected, will result in nicely formatted release notes with deep links to Azure DevOps/TFS.
+Even if no additional options are selected, the related build number will be included in the Octopus release notes.

 ![Release Notes in Octopus Deploy Release](img/tfsbuild-releasenotes.png)